KANAGARAJ-M/cus_theme/README.md

 ## Additional information

-- For a complete example, see the [example](https://github.com/yourusername/cus_theme/tree/main/example) directory.
+- For a complete example, see the [example](https://github.com/KANAGARAJ-M/cus_theme/tree/main/example) directory.
-- This package is licensed under the MIT License.
+- This package is licensed under the Apache-2.0 License.
 - Contributions are welcome!
 Please submit a Pull Request or open an issue.

 ---